 Understanding of the nature of dark matter, the origin of the matter-antimatter asymmetry in the universe, and the properties of neutrinos.

-Studying hadronic matter under extreme conditions in the laboratory, which is essential for unraveling the origin of heavy elements in the universe.
+Studying strong - interaction matter under extreme conditions in the laboratory, which is essential for unraveling the origin of heavy elements in the universe.

-Understanding the connection of particle physics with the processes in the universe and how the most extreme events shape our universe.
+Understanding the connection of particle physics and nuclear physics with the processes in the cosmos and how the most extreme events shape our universe.

 Matter and Technologies